- What is the purpose of this program?

 Often, this first month's complimentary housing is a host family arrangement.
 This is an ideal opportunity for cross-cultural exchange while simultaneously easing the teacher's adjustment to the new community.
 During this one-month transition period, the teachers are expected to make their housing and/or transportation arrangements for the remainder of their stay, with assistance as necessary by the host community.

 What are the expectations of the host institution regarding the guest teacher's transportation?
-Can he/she drive?
+Can he or she drive?

 Host institutions are required to provide complimentary housing and transportation for the first month (that month's housing and transportation benefits are not to be considered part of their compensation package).
 Transportation should cover home to school transportation, as well as regular trips to grocery stores and occasional leisure transportation.
 Walking, bicycles, public transportation, carpooling, and taxis are acceptable forms of transportation as long as it is safe and appropriate per local conditions.